 One adaptation is the release of toxins.
 In the case of the wild tobacco plant, it uses a toxin, nicotine, to protect itself against herbivores.
 It is fatal for many leaf-eating insects, though the hornworm caterpillar seem to be immune.
 The plant however, has another trick up its sleeve.
 Once it feasts on the plant’s trichomes, it causes the caterpillar to emanate a unique odor that attracts ground-foraging predators which welcomes a free meal that is ‘seasoned’ and offered by the plant.

-Forest ecologist Dr. Suzanne Simard recollects watching the film Avatar and expressing awe in the scene depicting the Tree of Souls, a fictitious giant willow-like tree that is interconnected with the organisms on Pandora.
+In the documentary, you encounter forest ecologist Dr. Suzanne Simard, who recollects watching the film Avatar and expressing awe in the scene depicting the Tree of Souls, a fictitious giant willow-like tree that is interconnected with the organisms on Pandora.
 Dr. Simard wondered if the film’s producers were influenced by her published papers.
 In the video, she discusses her work with giant ‘mother’ trees.
 Simard describes the complexity of a giant root system below the ground that interacts with other organisms.
 This web-like underground world connects trees and plants together.
 It shuffles resources to each other and transports nutrients, water, and carbon to those that need it the most.

 Plants generally don’t get enough credit.
 They have sculpted the planet and even humans since time immemorial.
 Earth is a living cell, bathing in the interstitial fluids of the cosmos.